-There is yet another method of preserving wooden substrates that contain polyoxyethylene polymer, the method comprising (I) impregnating a wooden substrate with a linear siloxane or a mixture of linear siloxanes having an average of at least two silane hydrogens per molecule thereby displacing essentially all of the polyoxyethylene polymer from the wooden substrate, and thereafter, (II) exposing the product of (I) to a catalyst or a mixture of catalysts for a time sufficient to initiate curing of the product of (I).
+There is yet another method of preserving wooden substrates that contain polyoxyethylene polymer. the method comprising (I) impregnating a wooden substrate, displacing essentially all of the polyoxyethylene polymer from the wooden substrate with at linear siloxane or a mixture of linear siloxanes having a molecular weight of 10,000 g/mol or less, and having an average of at least two silane hydrogens per molecule, and optionally mixed with a cyclosiloxane or a mixture of cyclosiloxanes having an average of at least two silane hydrogens per molecule. and thereafter (II) exposing the product of (I) to a catalyst or mixture of catalysts for a time sufficient to initiate curing of the product of (I).